hertzmann/hertzmann.github.io/_posts/2026-08-05-science-fiction-ai.md

 Story, story, story, story, this is the prime, major focus of storytellers, the thing they are obsessed with and struggle to do well, and everything else is in service of story.
 A movie with great characters, actors, and special effects but bad story will fail.

 When I worked at Pixar, and learned about their storytelling processes, it was always laser-focused on creating compelling narrative and emotions.
 (One now-public set of lectures that I absolutely loved is [Michael Arndt on screenwriting](https://www.youtube.com/@michaelarndt8848); check them out!)
-Filmmakers don't care about scientific realism as long as an audience will go along with the movie's premises.
+They spend literally years refining each story before beginning production, or else abandoning stories that "aren't working out."
+They never as "is it realistic?" but they ask "will the audience accept it?"
+You can have teleportation or talking cars as long as the story has a consistent internal logic.